brehaut/picoparse/README.markdown

 ## Contents

  * The `picoparse` package is the core of the parser library.
  * `picoparse.text` contains a few useful tools for building text oriented parsers.
  * `examples\xml.py` is an example implementation of a parser for a reasonable subset of xml.
+ * `examples\calculatpr.py` is an example implementation of infix arithmetic parser and evaluator.
  * `test.py` runs all the test cases found in `tests`

 ## Installing